eea76/sqs_dynamodb/readme.md

 - Just do `python3 main.py` in your terminal and if localstack is running and all the local AWS resources were created, the script should run and print out progress messages until the program completes.
 Below is a step-by-step explanation of every step in the process
 - Alternatively you can specify the script path in PyCharm/IntelliJ as `/main.py` and then run the program from there.
 Way easier than using the terminal.

+#### This program runs fairly quickly and there isn't much in the way of feedback, but this project is meant to serve as an illustration of how AWS services work together.
+Therefore in this context inspecting the code and learning how the pieces work together will ultimately be more useful than what the program produces (a json file of a bunch of fake movies sitting on your hard drive 😉)

+---

 ##### Generate
 - A job_id is created
 - Specify the number of movies to generate (please don't do anything insane like 1000; it will blow up the database and could also potentially screw up SQS - obviously AWS can handle payloads of messages much greater than 1000, but this project probably cannot until I build in some checks and safeguards)